csells/go_router/README.md

 alone, to update the browser's address bar and to let the `TabView` navigate to the new selection.

+This may seem like a lot, but in summary, you need to do three things with the page you create in your page builder to support nested navigation:

+1. Use a `StatefulWidget` as the base class of the thing you pass to `MaterialPage` (or whatever).

+1. Pass the same key value to the `MaterialPage` so that Flutter knows that you're keeping the same state for your `StatefulWidget`-derived page;
+`state.pageKey` is handy for this.

+1. As the user navigates, you'll create the same `StatefulWidget`-derived type, passing in new data, e.g. which tab is currently selected.
+Because you're using a widget with the same key, Flutter will keep the state but swap out the widget wrapping w/ the new data as ctor args.
+When that new widget wrapper is in place, Flutter will call `didChangeDependencies` so that you can use the new data to update the existing widgets, e.g. the selected tab.

 This example shows off the selected tab on a `TabView` but you can use it for any nested content of a page your app navigates to.